 The Task Force began informally in 2006 with a small meeting of law enforcement, service providers, and other community members at the U.S. Attorney’s Office - Eastern District of Louisiana.
 Over time, this collaborative grew and began to expand its response to trafficking in the Greater New Orleans region.
 In 2015, Covenant House New Orleans and Jefferson Parish Sheriff’s Office were awarded a Dept. of Justice grant to fund law enforcement and service provision to trafficking victims and survivors.
-Since it was awarded an Enhanced Collaborative Model to Combat Human Trafficking grant, the GNOHTTF’s membership has grown and its efforts within the Greater New Orleans community have grown to include outreach, awareness, and training.
+Since it was awarded the grant, the GNOHTTF’s membership has grown widely and its efforts within the Greater New Orleans community have grown to include outreach, awareness, and training.

 TASK FORCE TIMELINE

 U.S. Attorney Loretta Lynch visits Covenant House New Orleans and hears first-hand accounts from local victims of human trafficking.

 U.S. Department of Justice awards Covenant House and Jefferson Parish Sheriff’s Office with the Enhanced Collaborative Model to Combat Human Trafficking grant.

 First general Task Force meeting was held on March 2, 2016 at the U.S. Attorney’s Office in New Orleans.
 The meeting included over 100 attendees representing 48 agencies from the New Orleans metro region.

 Launched monthly Survivor Services, Law Enforcement, and Training & Evaluation Committees.